andrewwhitehead/split-accum/README.md

 - Each holder processes 250 updates per day in around 25ms.
 - After 60 days without updating, a holder would download 37.5Mb and process 15,000 updates in around 2s.
-- Performance would be lower on mobile devices, but is still expected to be reasonable.

 A formal write-up of the security analysis will be forthcoming.